sweet-tooth-clojure/todo-example/README.md

 library](https://github.com/sweet-tooth-clojure/frontend/blob/master/src/sweet_tooth/frontend/nav/flow.cljs#L26)
 to register javascript event handlers for nav events.
-These _javascript event_ handlers will dispatch _re-frame events_; Sweet Tooth's default configuration, above, has the javascript event handlers dispatching the `::stnf/disptach-route` re-frame event by default.
-In extremely simplified and somewhat in accurate pseudocode, it's as if the following gets evaluated when the nav component is
+These _javascript event_ handlers will dispatch _re-frame events_; Sweet Tooth's default configuration, above, has the js event handlers dispatching the `::stnf/disptach-route` re-frame event by default.
+In extremely simplified pseudocode, it's as if the following gets evaluated when the nav component is initialized:
-initialized:

 ```clojure
 (js/listen js/NavEvent #(rf/dispatch [::stnf/dispatch-route]))
 ```

+`::stnf/dispatch-route` is one of the gnarlier bits of Sweet Tooth, but ultimately what it does is 1) dispatch route lifecycle events and
+2) update the currently active route in the re-frame app db.

+- the route includes components
+- the components are subscribed and dereferenced

 ---
 #### Detour: Accountant, Integrant, re-frame